 New York, New York

-Billionaire investor Daniel Och made a hefty profit when he sold his penthouse at 220 Central Park South in January for $190 million, about twice the amount he paid for the property in 2019.
-The buyer was not identified and the sale was completed off-market.
+Billionaire investor Daniel Och made a hefty profit when he sold his penthouse at 220 Central Park South at the very end of December 2021 for $190 million, about twice the amount he paid for the property in 2019.
+The buyer was not identified and the sale was completed off-market, only becoming public in January 2022.
 Deborah Kern from The Corcoran Group represented the seller.

 The deal was just another gasp-inducing transaction to occur in the building in recent years.
 In 2021 Ali Baba founder and Brooklyn Nets owner Joseph Tsai made headlines for paying $157 million for two units in the building, while the building broke a record for the most expensive home sale in America in 2019 when hedge fund titan Ken Griffin paid $238 million for an apartment there.